 How To Read Patterns Lesson 4 – Diagram Exercise 1

-In lesson 4, we are starting are first follow along exercise.
+In lesson 4, we are starting our first follow along with exercise.
 Using a crochet diagram, I shared more tips in the beginning of the video.
-Then using a crochet hook with on screen graphics, we will complete the sample crochet diagram as we go.
+Then using a crochet hook with on-screen graphics, we will complete the sample crochet diagram as we go.

 Here is the lesson to follow along.
 I have provided an answer key below for those who need that.